 Cost Allocation Reports in all modes are to be submitted to the Cost Allocation Report contact via email as attached Excel spreadsheets.
+It is preferred that each district use the Cost Allocation Report template when preparing its report.

 Cost Allocation Report Contact